ankurkhemani/WeatherForecast/README.md

-WEATHER FORECAST WEB APP - Predicts weather after parsing the JSON returned by Google Geocode API and Forecast.io API
+WEATHER FORECAST WEB/ANDROID APP - Predicts weather after parsing the JSON returned by Google Geocode API and Forecast.io API

-Did 3 implementations for the same:

-Web App - Used Facebook Login, JQuery, Ajax, Amazon AWS and Bootstrap to create a responsive and user-friendly experience.
+For the web version, used Facebook Login, JQuery, Ajax, Amazon AWS and Bootstrap to create a responsive and user-friendly experience.

-Android App -

-iOS App -
+For the Android version, used JSON GET (HTTP Request) to get data using the same script at Amazon AWS server.
+Parsed JSON to display the results.
+Also, used AERIS Map API to put the weather layer on top of Google Maps.